 Because the Kepler mission was designed to look at thousands of faint stars at a time, some of the brightest stars are actually too bright to observe.
 Aiming a beam of light from a bright star at a point on a camera detector will cause the central pixels of the star’s image to be saturated, which causes a very significant loss of precision in the measurement of the total brightness of the star.
-This is the same process which causes a loss of dynamic range on ordinary digital cameras, which cannot see faint and bright detail in the same exposure.
+This is the same process that causes a loss of dynamic range on ordinary digital cameras, which cannot see faint and bright detail in the same exposure.

-“The solution to observing bright stars with Kepler turned out to be rather simple,” said lead author Dr Tim White.
+“The solution to observing bright stars with Kepler turned out to be rather simple,” said lead author Dr. Tim White.
 “We’re chiefly concerned about relative, rather than absolute, changes in brightness.
 We can just measure these changes from nearby unsaturated pixels, and ignore the saturated areas altogether.”

 But changes in the satellite’s motion and slight imperfections in the detector can still hide the signal of stellar variability.
-To overcome this, the authors developed a new technique to weight the contribution of each pixel to find the right balance where instrumental effects are cancelled out, revealing the true stellar variability.
+To overcome this, the authors developed a new technique to weigh the contribution of each pixel to find the right balance where instrumental effects are canceled out, revealing the true stellar variability.
 This new method has been named halo photometry, a simple and fast algorithm the authors have released as free open-source software.

 The seventh star, Maia, is different: it varies with a regular period of 10 days.
 Previous studies have shown that Maia belongs to a class of stars with abnormal surface concentrations of some chemical elements such as manganese.
 To see if these things were related, a series of spectroscopic observations were taken with the Hertzsprung SONG Telescope.

-“What we saw was that the brightness changes seen by Kepler go hand-in-hand with changes in the strength of manganese absorption in Maia’s atmosphere,” said Dr Victoria Antoci, a co-author of the work and Assistant Professor at the Stellar Astrophysics Center, Aarhus University.
-“We conclude that the variations are caused by a large chemical spot on the surface of the star, which comes in and out of view as the star rotates with a ten day period.”
+“What we saw was that the brightness changes seen by Kepler go hand-in-hand with changes in the strength of manganese absorption in Maia’s atmosphere,” said Dr. Victoria Antoci, a co-author of the work and Assistant Professor at the Stellar Astrophysics Center, Aarhus University.
+“We conclude that the variations are caused by a large chemical spot on the surface of the star, which comes in and out of view as the star rotates with a ten-day period.”